Introducing Wood River Women’s Foundation brand new virtual engagement tool!

 Episode Five: Blaine County Education Foundation, Wednesday, November 18, 10am (MT)

 We joined Kristy Heitzman, Executive Director, Blaine County Education Foundation in conversation with Kat Vanden Heuvel, ZIP Sessions Producer.
-Video of this session will be available soon.
+Click here to view the video of this session.

 ZIP Sessions: Education Series launched June 24th!

 We are excited to announce the launch of the Education Series!

 Episode One: So How DO I “Examine My Privilege”?, Wednesday, June 24, 10am, (MT)